projectacrn/acrn-hypervisor/doc/tutorials/gpu-passthru.rst

 Supported Hardware Platform
 ***************************

-Currently, ACRN has enabled GVT-d on the following platforms:
+ACRN has enabled GVT-d on the following platforms:

 * Kaby Lake
 * Whiskey Lake